John Legend Shares A Sweet Sunday Snapshot Featuring His Children

 “We have breakfast for dinner every Sunday.
 Which includes pancakes of course!” wrote one more person.

-Legend limited the comments on this particular post as his wife Chrissy Teigen has also been doing.
-With this feature, only people whom Legend follows back on Instagram or those he personally approves can leave a comment.
+Legend limited the comments on this particular post, as his wife, Chrissy Teigen, has also been doing.
+With this feature, only people that Legend follows back on Instagram or those he personally approves can leave a comment.
 This is likely a result of the many negative comments the couple have been getting on social media in recent weeks.

 The online backlash is due to ongoing rumors that Legend and his wife were in some way connected to the late sex offender Jeffrey Epstein.
 There is no evidence thus far to prove this, as The Inquisitr previously reported.